rolfbjarne/xamarin-macios/dotnet/DefaultCompilationIncludes.md

 All \*.png files inside \*.atlas directories in the project directory or any subdirectory are included by default (as `AtlasTexture` items).

+## Core ML Models

+All \*.mlmodel files anywhere in the project directory or any subdirectory are included by default (as `CoreMLModel` items).

 ## Binding projects

 Default compilation includes is turned off for binding projects, because